mozilla/chromeless/static-files/md/dev-guide/xul-extensions.md

 To load modules we'll need to get the harness XPCOM service provided by Jetpack.
-This service has contract ID `@mozilla.org/harness-service;1?id=<package id>`, where *&lt;package-id>* is a random GUID if not specified explicitly.
+This service has contract ID `@mozilla.org/harness-service;1?id=<package id>`, where *&lt;package-id>* is the programs "JID", found in `package.json` as the `id` key.

 <span class="aside">
-The specified ID will also be used as `em:id` in `install.rdf` when building an XPI with `cfx xpi`.
+The specified ID will also be used as `em:id` in `install.rdf` when building an XPI with `cfx xpi`, but with a `@jetpack` suffix to fulfill the rules of add-on identifiers.
 </span>

-Edit `package.json` to specify the `id`:
+The first time you invoke `cfx xpi` or `cfx run`, the `cfx` tool will modify your `package.json` (if necessary) provide you with an `id` value.
+The result will look something like this:

     {
-      "id": "test@example.com",
+      "id": "jid0-i6WjYzrJ0UFR0pPPM7Znl3BvYbk",
       // other properties here
     }